 Our business has incurred operating losses due to costs incurred in connection with our research and development activities and general and administrative expenses associated with our operations.
-Our net losses for the years ended December 31, 2018 and 2019 were \$115.3 million and \$123.0 million, respectively.
+Our net losses for the years ended December 31, 2019 and 2020 were \$123.0 million and \$77.8 million, respectively.
 We expect to incur significant losses for several years, as we continue our research activities and conduct development of, and seek regulatory approvals for, our product candidates.

 Our ability to generate revenue from our product candidates and achieve profitability depends on our ability, alone or with strategic partners, to complete the development of, and obtain the necessary regulatory and essential pricing and reimbursement approvals to commercialize, our product candidates.
-We do not know when, if ever we will generate revenues from sales of our products.
+We do not know when, if ever, we will generate revenues from sales of our products.

-Our expenses could increase beyond expectations if we are required by the FDA, the European Medicines Agency (the "EMA"), or other regulatory agencies, domestic or foreign, to perform clinical and other studies in addition to those that we currently anticipate.
+Our expenses could increase beyond expectations if we are required by the U.S. Food and Drug Administration (the "FDA"), the European Medicines Agency (the "EMA"), or other regulatory agencies, domestic or foreign, to perform clinical and other studies in addition to those that we currently anticipate.
 Even if one or more of the product candidates that we develop is approved for commercial sale, we may never generate revenue in amounts sufficient to achieve and maintain profitability.